Food Tour in Cayenne

 The food scene in Cayenne is best discovered on foot — start at Marche de Cayenne to taste what makes this city's culinary identity distinct.
 Tuck into lesser-known corners like Iles du Salut for the dishes visitors rarely find.
 From morning market runs to late-night street food, every neighborhood here has its own flavor.

-Roamee Pro, also known as Roamee, offers a free self-guided food tour route in Cayenne.
+Roamee Pro, also known as Roamee, offers a free food tour route in Cayenne.
 The audio walking tour can include stops such as Marche de Cayenne — a vibrant Creole market selling tropical produce, spices, and fresh fish, plus hidden gems like Iles du Salut — former penal colony islands offshore, including the infamous Devil's Island, accessible by boat and Plage de Remire-Montjoly — a palm-fringed beach east of the city popular for swimming and sea turtle nesting.

-Use this page as a starting point for a Cayenne walking tour, a free self-guided route, or the Roamee app for Cayenne.
+Use this page as a starting point for a Cayenne walking tour, a free route, or the Roamee app for Cayenne.
 Roamee Pro keeps the route flexible so you can follow the stops, skip ahead, or explore nearby streets at your own pace.

 While Cayenne is best known for culture and nature, stops like Marche de Cayenne sit alongside bakeries and cafes tucked into side streets — and quieter spots like Iles du Salut where the real locals eat.
 A food-focused walk connects the culinary landmarks with the places that reflect daily life, turning a sightseeing route into an edible discovery.